Horror & History at Bloomington’s Knightridge Observatory

 It yawned open at me.
 Inside was darkness.

-Very clearly, I actually said to no one at all, “Yeah, I don’t like this at all.”
-Suddenly I wished I had brought someone, anyone, with me.
+I wished I had brought someone, anyone, with me.
 Or a .357.
 There’s a very good reason why urban explorers don’t usually go it alone.
 Safety, sure, but I think psychology plays a bigger part, bigger than most like to admit.
 When you’re alone, imagination tends to take over, and imagination can sometimes be pretty cruel.

 Aged and new graffiti covered the outside of the observatory.
 Most was harmless, the kind that gently suggested I perform sexual acts upon myself, but some was darker.
 The KKK kind of stuff.
 A lot of people that visit old buildings will sort through graffiti, sampling it like hors d’oeuvres, but I never do, for the same reason I don’t pry off bits of brick or stone.
 History is history, and defacing it is like vandalizing a gravestone: it’s just…wrong.